LynLynHol/alx-low_level_programming/0x00-hello_world/README.md

 A C program that prints given words
 This task Write a script that compiles a C file but does not link.
 This task generates the assembly code of a C code and save it in an output file.
+This script compiles a C file and creates an executable named cisfun